scrapy-plugins/scrapy-splash/README.rst

    in unexpected ways since delays and concurrency settings are no longer per-domain.

+3. As seen by Scrapy, response.url is an URL of the Splash server. scrapy-splash fixes it to be an URL of a requested page.
+   "Real" URL is still available as ``response.real_url``.

-3. Some options depend on each other - for example, if you use timeout_ Splash option then you may want to set ``download_timeout`` scrapy.Request meta key as well.
+4. Some options depend on each other - for example, if you use timeout_ Splash option then you may want to set ``download_timeout`` scrapy.Request meta key as well.